Oskar Schindler

-Oskar Schindler ([ˈɔskaʁ ˈʃɪndlɐ]; 28 April 1908 – 9 October 1974) was a German industrialist, humanitarian and a member of the Nazi Party who is credited with saving the lives of 1,200 Jews during the Holocaust by employing them in his enamelware and ammunitions factories in occupied Poland and the Protectorate of Bohemia and Moravia.
-He is the subject of the 1982 novel Schindler's Ark and its 1993 film adaptation, Schindler's List, which reflected his life as an opportunist initially motivated by profit, who came to show extraordinary initiative, tenacity, courage, and dedication in saving the lives of his Jewish employees.
+Oskar Schindler ([ˈɔskaʁ ˈʃɪndlɐ]; 28 April 1908 – 9 October 1974) was a German industrialist, humanitarian, and member of the Nazi Party who is credited with saving the lives of 1,200 Jews during the Holocaust by employing them in his enamelware and ammunitions factories in occupied Poland and the Protectorate of Bohemia and Moravia.
+He is the subject of the 1982 novel Schindler's Ark and its 1993 film adaptation, Schindler's List.

 Schindler grew up in Zwittau, Moravia, and worked in several trades until he joined the Abwehr, the military intelligence service of Nazi Germany, in 1936.
+Before the beginning of the German occupation of Czechoslovakia in 1938, he collected information on railways and troop movements for the German government.
+He was arrested for espionage by the Czechoslovak government but was released under the terms of the Munich Agreement that year.
+He continued to collect information for the Nazis, working in Poland in 1939 before the invasion of Poland at the start of the Second World War.
 He joined the Nazi Party in 1939.
-Prior to the beginning of German occupation of Czechoslovakia in 1938, he collected information on railways and troop movements for the German government.
-He was arrested for espionage by the Czechoslovak government but was released under the terms of the Munich Agreement that year.
-He continued to collect information for the Nazis, working in Poland in 1939 before the invasion of Poland at the start of World War II.
-In 1939, he acquired an enamelware factory in Kraków, Poland, which employed, at its peak in 1944, about 1,750 workers, of whom 1,000 were Jews.
+That same year, he acquired an enamelware factory in Kraków, Poland, which employed at its peak in 1944 about 1,750 workers, of whom 1,000 were Jews.
 His Abwehr connections helped him protect his Jewish workers from deportation and death in the Nazi concentration camps.
 As time went on, he had to give Nazi officials ever larger bribes and gifts of luxury items obtainable only on the black market to keep his workers safe.